armytag/langs/qathebo/grammar/derivation.md

 ### From Nouns

 There are no verbs derived from nouns.
+There is widespread [noun incorporation](#noun-incorporation) which can create new lexical items, but this is considered a different process from the derivation described in this chapter.

 ### From Verbs